pinetree1/crispr-dav/Install-and-Run.md

 - R packages: ggplot2, reshape2, naturalsort

-    To check whether a package is already installed, at R prompt, type, for example:
+    To check whether a package is already installed, at R prompt, type for example:

         >libarary(ggplot2).
 Absence of output means it is already installed.

     To install the packages, after starting R, type: